GospelTrust/kairos-bs-604/content/_session/paper-01.md

 1. are repeated; or
 2. have significant meaning.

+The rich man in the parable repeats the first person pronouns 11 times.

 ----

 ### Historical Background

 - Are there references to historical background that will be necessary to understand the text?
+  > Understanding Jewish custom of inheritance allows the reader to understand why this man is requesting the Lord to be an arbiter between him and his brother
 - Are there workers, rulers, tribal leaders, kings, or queens mentioned?
+  > Siblings
 - Are there references to any ethnic groups?
+  > No
 - Any events?
+  > No
 - Religious leaders/issues?
+  > No

 _Add insights from commentaries and research on historical background.
 Modify your interpretation appropriately._